Corrector Yui: Villains/Corruptors

-Resembles a werewolf, he is Grosser's most loyal henchmen that prefers actual combat.
-He fights by using a lazer sword, and he has the ability to fire flames.
-He have a rivalry with Yui but she called him "Doggy", much to his annoyance.
-He is a master swordsman and has a somewhat honorable demeanor.
-He is, in fact, the lost corrector program Synchro, but this is unknown to him until near the end of the first season.
-Beagle infections in the beginning of the 2nd season have forced Synchro to stay in this form for the rest of the season.
+Grosser's most loyal henchmen, who resembles a werewolf and prefers actual combat.
+He is a master swordsman and has a somewhat honorable demeanor, wielding a laser sword and possessing the ability to fire flames.
+He has a rivalry with Yui, who calls him "Doggy", much to his annoyance.
+He is actually the lost corrector program Synchro, which he is unaware of until near the end of the first season.
+The Beagle virus in the beginning of the second season forces Synchro to stay in the War Wolf form for the rest of the season.